jaanga/terrain/further-considerations.md

 So where is the error?

 Is it in the way the meshes are laid out?
 Is it in the way that the data is turned into a Mercator projection and transformed into a PNG file?
 Does the error have to do with tuning the binary data into the intermediate TIFF file?
-Or is there something we don't yet understand about Jonathan de Farranti's data.
+Or is there something we don't yet understand about Jonathan de Ferranti's data.

 We don't know yet.
 But the gaps are a constant reminder that there's something we need to investigate further.